learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

 ```

 This command tells git to push the code in the `master` branch of the local repo
-to the `master` branch of the repo indicated by the `origin` alias.
+to the `master` branch of the remote repo identified by the `origin` alias.

 So why didn't you need to run that command?

 When you use the `git clone` command to clone down a repo from GitHub, git
 automatically assigns the "origin" alias to the url you clone from, and uses
-whatever branch is specified as the "main" branch for that repo.
+the default branch for that repo.

 As you work through the labs in this program, you should always: